typsy-dev/documentation/README.md

 You connect via either:
 1. Learning Tools Interoperability (LTI)
 2. SCORM
-4. Typsy Web Player
-5. Typsy LMS API
+3. Typsy LMS API
-6. [xApi](https://github.com/typsy-dev/documentation/blob/master/xApi.md) - contact us for more information about this feature.
+4. [xApi](https://github.com/typsy-dev/documentation/blob/master/xApi.md) - contact us for more information about this feature.

 Each of these approaches are detailed below under 'Integration options'.